openhwgroup/core-v-xif/docs/source/x_ext.rst

 * The compressed interface transactions are in program order (possibly a subset) and the |processor| will at least attempt to offload compressed instructions that it does not consider to be valid itself.
 * The issue interface transactions are in program order (possibly a subset) and the |processor| will at least attempt to offload instructions that it does not consider to be valid itself.
 * Every issue interface transaction has an associated register interface transaction.
 It is not required for register transactions to be in the same order as the issue transactions.
-* Every issue interface transaction (whether accepted or not) has an associated commit interface transaction and both interfaces use a matching transaction ordering.
+* Every issue interface transaction (whether accepted or not) must be marked as non-speculative or to be killed by a commit interface transaction.
 * If an offloaded instruction is accepted and allowed to commit, then for each such instruction one result transaction must occur via the result interface (even if no write-back needs to happen to the |processor|'s register file).
 The transaction ordering on the result interface does not have to correspond to the transaction ordering on the issue interface.